 The Mazda CX-5 debuted in 2013 as a compact crossover SUV.
-It came with Mazda’s new design theme dubbed “KODO – Soul of Motion” and carried on the company’s distinctive fun-to-drive character and new engine technology for agility and efficiency.
+It came with Mazda’s new design theme dubbed “KODO – Soul of Motion” and carried on its distinctive fun-to-drive character and new engine technology for agility and efficiency.

 Over the years, the CX-5 has evolved into one of the best-looking crossover SUVs available on the market.
-It now has a more aggressive and modern look, and that’s proven popular with consumers.
-The vehicle itself is a new entrant into the market when compared to other makes and models.
+It now has a more aggressive and modern look, proven popular with consumers.
+The vehicle itself is a new entrant into the market compared to other makes and models.

-In today’s article, we’ll highlight the Mazda CX-5 years to avoid.
+At CoPilot, we want to ensure you end up with the right Mazda CX-5.
+Today’s article will highlight the Mazda CX-5 years to avoid.
 This information is based on the number and types of complaints reported for each model year.
-At CoPilot, we want to make sure you end up with the right Mazda CX-5.

 Quick Answer: Avoid Mazda CX-5 Year Models 2014 and 2016

 There have been only two generations for the Mazda CX-5 so far.
 This makes it a relative newcomer compared to other competitors like the Toyota RAV4 and Honda CR-V. We recommend staying away from the 2014 and 2016 Mazda CX-5.

 These recorded more complaints compared to the 2013, 2015, 2017, 2018, 2019, 2020, and 2021 model years.
 The most common complaints cover electrical problems, engine problems, interior accessories, and issues with the lights.

 You don’t want to buy a car - you want to get the best deal on the car you’re looking for.
 The CoPilot app will notify you if there’s a similar vehicle in your area at a better price, so you’re always certain you got the best deal available.

 Which Year Models of Mazda CX-5 Are Safe to Buy Used?